 The promise of inclusion and opportunity has always been central to Drexel's educational mission and that commitment continues today:

-- About 13 percent of 2017 entering freshmen identified as underrepresented minorities
+- About 13 percent of 2017 entering first-year students identified as underrepresented minorities

 - More than 25 percent qualify for Federal Pell Grants, which go only to students with maximum family income of $50,000